ceramicnetwork/docs/docs/protocol/networking/networks.md

 # Networks

-Information about the various Ceramic networks
+Information about the default Ceramic networks

 ## Overview
 ---

-Networks are collections of Ceramic [nodes](../nodes/index.md) that share specific configurations and communicate over dedicated [libp2p]((https://libp2p.io/)) pubsub topics.
-Networks are disjoint from one another; streamsthat exist on one network are *not* discoverable or usable on another.
+Networks are collections of Ceramic [nodes](../nodes/index.md) that share specific configurations and communicate over dedicated [libp2p](https://libp2p.io/) pubsub topics.
+Networks are disjoint from one another; streamsthat exist on one network are **not** discoverable or usable on another.

 These pubsub topics are used to relay all messages for the defined networking sub protocols, including [Tip Gossip](tip-gossip.md) and [Tip Queries](tip-queries.md).